-Like the Samsung 970 PRO, the 860 PRO utilizes Samsung’s 64L MLC V-NAND, which helps to propel it to the top of the charts in our rounds of benchmarking and makes for some incredible endurance figures.
-You can get capacities up to 4TB and endurance figures can be as high as 4,800 TBW.
+Like the Samsung 970 PRO, the 860 PRO uses Samsung’s 64L MLC V-NAND, which helps propel it to the top of the charts in our rounds of benchmarking and makes for some incredible endurance figures.
+You can get capacities up to 4TB, and endurance figures can be as high as 4,800 TBW.
 But with prices that are triple that of your typical mainstream SATA SSD, the 860 PRO is mainly for businesses with deep pockets.

 Read: Samsung 860 Pro Review

 These drives are add-on cards, just like graphics cards or sound cards, so they only work with desktops with a spare PCIe 3.0 x4, x8, or x16 slot.
 However, because they are larger than other form factors, they have room for more chips and better cooling, making them the fastest drives around.